aathornburg/lift-tracker/README.md

 - Create a directive for my buttons that are very similar to each other
 - ~~Clean up all the modules (reorganize so all like components can share a module... duh)~~
 - Host the Google material icons locally
+- Make dropdowns close on tab-out
+- Determine why I need to pass dropdownCtrl into a scope.$watch when init'ing a dropdownMenu directive, vs. just using the already-set this.ctrl

 Personal notes:
 - Importing an item using the import { name } from '...' syntax requires you to match the name with the name of what was exported!